gloriapul/hobby_sprout/design/api-specification.md

 - No profile for the given user already exists

 **Effects:**
-- Creates a new user profile record with active status true
+- Creates a new user profile record
 - No initial display name or profile image

 **Request Body:**